TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Introduction

-\item \textbf{Multiple dynamic workloads.} To our best knowledge, most existing approaches are designed to schedule GPU memory for a single workload.
-When it comes to the scenarios with multiple dynamic workloads as mentioned above, these methods can hardly manage the GPU memory as well as they were on a single job.
-Scheduling GPU memory with multiple dynamic workloads is challenging, since the workloads are executed asynchronously, and such a mechanism will cause dynamic tensor access patterns, which requires the scheduling algorithm to be able to update the scheduling plan with its fluctuation.
-This also involves the design of the system architecture to support such kinds of scheduling algorithms.
+\begin{itemize} \item \textbf{Multiple dynamic workloads.} To our best knowledge, most existing approaches are designed to schedule GPU memory for a single workload.
+When it comes to scenarios with multiple dynamic workloads, these methods can hardly manage the GPU memory as well as they were on a single job.
+Scheduling GPU memory with multiple dynamic workloads is challenging since the workloads are executed asynchronously, and such a mechanism will cause dynamic tensor access patterns.
+The core challenge is to update the scheduling plan with its fluctuation.
+Also, choosing the proper tensors that need to be scheduled is critical to scheduling efficiency.
+Furthermore, the challenge involves the design of the system architecture to support such kinds of scheduling algorithms.

-\item \textbf{Cold-starting.} The most advance method such as Capuchin\cite{Capuchin} which schedules in tensor granularity needs to observe the tensor access pattern first before generating the scheduling plan.
-Such 'passive mode' will cause extra overhead by swapping tensors passively when the GPU memory is not enough.
-Also, this method can not be used on multiple workloads scenarios due to the dynamic tensor access pattern.
+\item \textbf{Cold-starting.} The most advanced method, such as Capuchin \cite{Capuchin} which schedules in tensor granularity, needs to observe the tensor access pattern first before generating the scheduling plan.
+As shown in \autoref{fig:Across Iteration}(b), such 'Passive Mode' will cause extra overhead by passively swapping tensors when the GPU memory is insufficient.
+Also, the multiple workload scenario causes the observation to be inaccurate.
+So the core challenge is to find a proper way to initialize the tensor access pattern.